jbcurtin/toggl-invoice-generator/README.md

 A script that will generate a PDF from Toggl.com API.
 Easy to automate from CRON or use from the Command Line Interface.
 Following Flask App Factory Pattern and 12 Factor App best practices.
 All configuration can be accomplished through Environment Variables.

-Having a script to automate generation of bills helps reduce time and imporve efficiency in communication.
+Having a script to automate generation of bills helps reduce time and improve efficiency in communication.
 Using this tool, you'll be able to send bills once a month without much thought as long as you continue to enter your hours diligently throughout the month.